Peat Moss: A Sustainable Component of Growing Media

 - Natural plant recolonization after harvesting;

 - Understanding the hydrology, geochemistry and microbiology of natural, harvested and restored peatlands;

 - Determining and establishing populations of arthropods, amphibians, birds, and mammals in restored peatlands;

 All this research has provided sustainable peat harvesting techniques, peat bog management and procedures for closing and restoring peat bogs.
 These methods are used and respected by all peat industry stakeholders, so the peat industry does its part to contribute to the long-term viability of these ecosystems.

 As a result, strict procedures are now used when opening a peat bog and preparing it for harvesting.
-Once vegetation is removed from a virgin bog, the peat bog surface is exposed to reveal the live sphagnum moss.
-The live moss is removed and relocated to other sections of peat bogs that are in the process of being reclaimed (see picture below).
-The live sphagnum moss will begin to establish and grow, allowing the ecosystem to be restored to a fully sustainable peat bog within a couple of years.
+Once vegetation is removed from a virgin bog, the peat bog surface is exposed to reveal the live Sphagnum moss.
+The live moss is removed and relocated to other sections of peat bogs that are in the process of being reclaimed.
+The live Sphagnum moss will begin to establish and grow, allowing the ecosystem to be restored to a fully sustainable peat bog within a couple of years.
 Once again, a restored peat bog will be as effective as natural peatlands for sequestering carbon and supporting animal and plant populations that inhabit these ecosystems.

 Jose Chen Lopez

 - Peatlands.
 Do you care?
 2005.
 Coordinating Committee for Global Action on Peatlands